zencart/documentation/content/dev/code/creating_menu.md

 ---
 title: Creating a new Admin menu item
-description: Creating a new Admin menu item in Zen Cart
+description: Best practices for adding a link to a menu
 category: code
 weight: 10
 ---